mlijahan/Heatingload_house_Gothenburg_during_3_months/README.md

 ![newplot (1)](https://github.com/mlijahan/Heatingload_house_Gothenburg_during_3_months/assets/89294710/3d904993-8122-42b1-9128-9e176b6d8623) <br>

-Some of the output of this script shows here.
-With manipulation with temerature design, inside temperature the output will changes.
-Simulation of other heating load building models using other .CSV file and changing 3 factors inside the script (from ASHRAE) is possible.
+Some of the output of this script showed here.
+With manipulation with temerature design and inside temperature, the output will changes.
+Simulation of other heating load building models using the other .CSV files and changing 3 factors inside the script (from ASHRAE) for new model is possible.